-Patients with mild acute angioedema can usually be treated the same way as those with an allergic reaction (see urticaria).
+Patients with mild acute angioedema can usually be treated the same way as acute urticaria.
 In many cases the swelling is self-limiting and resolves spontaneously after a few hours or days.
 In more severe cases where there is persistent swelling, itchiness or pain the following medications may be used.

 Chronic angioedema with chronic autoimmune or chronic idiopathic urticaria is often difficult to treat and response to medication variable.
 The following treatment steps are recommended.
 Each step is added to the previous one if inadequate response is obtained.

 |Step 1:||non-sedating antihistamines, eg, cetirizine|